iv461/icey/README.md

 The key in ICEY is to describe the data-flow declaratively and then This not only simplifies the code, but prevents dead-lock bugs.
 ICEY automatically analyzes the data-flow graph and performs topological sorting, asserts no loops are present, and determines how many callback-groups are needed.

+ICEY is a thin wrapper around the public ROS 2 API, it does not reinvent anything or use private implementation details.

 TODO more